k3nnethfrancis/leo/README.md

 ### Onboaording project recommender [experimental]
 - Leo recommends projects to new users based of their introduction message and your DAOs documents

-### Q&A
-- `/ask` initializes a document search Q&A query
-- The model will search over documents in the text/ folder
-- The users question will be displayed in the models response
-- You can add any .txt documents to the text/ folder for the model to use them in its search

 # Setup

 1. Copy `.env.example` to `.env` and start filling in the values as detailed below